 Click OK to export the selected Master or click Cancel to close the dialog without applying the changes.

 To import a Master previously exported follow these steps:

 Select the ‘Import Master’ option.
 A new dialog will appear to select the Master file.

 Click on the Browse button (“…”) of the ‘Import Location’ field and select the Master file (.vcc extension) you want to import.
 Once selected the Master will be displayed in the same dialog so you can check it is the correct one.

 Click Ok to import the selected Master or click on Cancel to close the dialog without applying the changes.

 Tip: You can also import a Master by drag and drop: just drag the file from your file system and drop it on the Masters panel.

 Templates or Masters ?

-Templates: use them to define the content shared by several screens that always appears in the same position.
+Templates: use them to define the content distribute across several screens that always appears in the same position.
 For example, headers, footers or the main navigation.

-Masters: use the masters for the rest of the cases, e.g. content shared by several screens displayed in different positions, or elements that stay above the content of the screen at certain times.
+Masters: use the masters for the rest of the cases, e.g. content distribute across several screens displayed in different positions, or elements that stay above the content of the screen at certain times.
 For example, drop-down navigation menus, link boxes, search engines or registration boxes.